 Public speaking is a common fear shared by many people.
-By providing an environment that you can safely practice and implement your speaking and leadership skills, you can transfer these skills into your personal and professional life.
+Dunfermline Toastmasters provides an environment where you can safely practice and develop your speaking and leadership skills.
 Whether you want to advance your career, improve your interview skills, or gain confidence, Toastmasters provides it’s members with a wide range of benefits that will help you to achieve your goals.

 Members have a wide range of opportunities to speak at club meetings.
 They can choose to deliver a prepared speech, take part in Table Topics to improve their impromptu speaking, or conduct a meeting role.
 Each of these opportunities provide members with a chance to practice speaking in front of an audience, within a supportive and encouraging environment.

 Toastmasters provides it’s members with an internationally recognised education programme called Pathways.
 By working through a Pathway of your choice, you will learn how to structure presentations, use different communication styles, use effective visual aids, and much more valuable information which you can put into practice through your speeches.